backdrop-contrib/token/README.md

-**Important note**: This project is included in core Backdrop 1.1.0, so you no longer need this module.

 Token
 =====

+**Important note**: Token module was moved into Backdrop core in version 1.1.0.
+Use of this module is no longer necessary and no further changes will be made here.
+If you would like to report a bug or feature request against Token module, file an issue in the main Backdrop CMS core repository at https://github.com/backdrop/backdrop-issues.

-Backdrop core includes the ability to replace small snippets of text with dynamic replacements.
+Backdrop includes the ability to replace small snippets of text with dynamic replacements.
 These replaceable snippets are called "tokens", and can usually be identified by a word surrounded by square brackets, such as `[node:nid]`.
 Although core provides the token replacement mechanism, it does